mayhplumb/mayhplumb-website/blog/_drafts/first-archive-deposit.md

 ---
 layout: post
 title: My first blog post / My first archive deposit
+subtitle: 'Introducing: The Zapotec Collection of May Helena Plumb'
 author: mayhplumb
 tags: archiving data-management zapotec

 ---

-A brief guide to the “Zapotec Collection of May Helena Plumb”

 I’m using inaugural blog post to mark a momentous occasion.
 My dear friends, I am proud to announce (drumroll) my very first archive deposit!
 Are you excited?
 Well, I am.
 This has been a full year in the making,<a tabindex="0" class="footnote" data-toggle="popover" data-content="I’ll write about why in a future post, probably."></a> and it’s an important part of my research progress.
 Here I’m going to answer three questions: (1) What even <i>is</i> an archive?
 (2) What exactly is in my own archive deposit?
 And (3) why are archives important?